LearnPress/learnpress/readme.txt

 = 2.1.9.6 =
 + Fixed issue when 2 users do a quiz at the same time
-+ Fixed issue with course item permalink when set the Wordpress site URL to another directory.
++ Fixed issue with course item permalink when set the Wordpress site URL to another directory
 + Fixed calculate passing course grade wrong
 + Fixed number student enrolled not correct
 + Fixed bug: display wrong duration of lesson in list of lesson in admin.